Beckon Hill Farms

 Hi!
 We are Mike and Heather Rauenhorst, owners of Beckon Hill Farms.
 We are military veterans who met and married in Alaska, moved to Harbor Springs in 2020, and started this farm in 2021.
 We love Northern Michigan in all four seasons, and are happy to be part of this wonderful community.
 In addition to our work on the farm, Mike drives part time for Harbor Springs Public Schools, Heather writes, and we both help nonprofits and education institutions with grant writing and program evaluation through our other business, Raven House Enterprises

 We are the parents of six amazing children.
-Our four oldest graduated high school in Alaska and are currently scattered across the West Coast as a Navy F-18E fighter pilot, a registered nurse, an honors chemistry pre-med major applying to medical schools, and a mental health technician.
+Our four oldest graduated high school in Alaska and are currently scattered across the West Coast as a Navy F-18E fighter pilot, a registered nurse, an honors chemistry pre-med major about to enter medical school this fall, and a mental health technician.
 Our two youngest kids moved from Alaska to Michigan with us and are now the "hired hands" of our farm.

 Mike, the oldest of seven children, was raised on a grain farm in southern Minnesota.
 Mike didn't realize how much he had missed farming until we moved to Michigan but, as a former grain farmer, Mike did not want any animals.
 Heather wanted animals.
 As you can see, we now have animals!